mumble-voip/mumble/README.md

 and go to wherever you installed Mumble.
 Run ``mumble-server`` as

 ```
-mumble-server [-supw <password>] [-ini <inifile>] [-fg] [v]
+mumble-server [--set-su-pw <password>] [--ini <inifile>] [--foreground] [--verbose]

--supw   Set a new password for the user SuperUser, which is hardcoded to
+--set-su-pw     Set a new password for the user SuperUser, which is hardcoded to
                 bypass ACLs.
 Keep this password safe.
 Until you set a password,
                 the SuperUser is disabled.
 If you use this option, mumble-server will
                 set the password in the database and then exit.

--ini    Use an inifile other than mumble-server.ini, use this to run several instances
+--ini           Use an inifile other than mumble-server.ini, use this to run several instances
                 of mumble-server from the same directory.
 Make sure each instance is using
                 a separate database.

--fg     Run in the foreground, logging to standard output.
+--foreground    Run in the foreground, logging to standard output.

--v      More verbose logging.
+--verbose       More verbose logging.
 ```

 #### Docker image